Biden administration considering requiring stricter coronavirus testing for everyone traveling to US - KESQ

 “The administration continues to evaluate the appropriate measures to protect the American people from COVID-19, especially as we learn more about the Omicron variant, including considering more stringent testing requirements for international travel.
 Policy discussions are ongoing across the government and no final decisions have been made,” a White House official told CNN.

-US Centers for Disease Control and Prevention Director Dr. Rochelle Walensky told reporters earlier Tuesday that the CDC was “evaluating how to make international travel as safe as possible, including pre-departure testing closer to the time of flight and considerations around additional post-arrival testing and self-quarantines.”
+CDC Director Dr. Rochelle Walensky told reporters earlier Tuesday that the agency was “evaluating how to make international travel as safe as possible, including pre-departure testing closer to the time of flight and considerations around additional post-arrival testing and self-quarantines.”

 Walensky also said the CDC is expanding surveillance at four major international airports to monitor for the Omicron variant among travelers.
+The CDC plans to provide the names of passengers on flights entering the US from southern Africa to state and local public health departments, a health official confirms.
+This is in line with a CDC order that airlines must collect contact information from passengers before their arrival, so they can then identify and locate passengers who may have been exposed to a person with Covid-19 for follow-up.
+Airlines were ordered to start complying with this only weeks ago.
+It’s unclear how many flights this specific instance will apply to.

 Dr. Vivek Murthy, the US surgeon general, said on CNN’s “Erin Burnett OutFront” on Tuesday night that “the CDC is considering a number of measures right now.
 It hasn’t fully decided on what it’s implementing, but I do believe some of the measures its considering will have a substantial impact on our ability to detect virus before it arrives here.”